Esfon/DataProjects/README.md

   Project 4 - This project involves data cleaning and analysis using SQL and Visualization through PowerBI

   Softwares Used - SQL, PowerBI

+  Project 5 - The project involves usage of excel for data cleaning

+  Softwares Used - Excel